syncfusion-content/xamarin-docs/Xamarin/SfParallaxView/GettingStarted.md

 `Speed` value denotes the scrolling speed of `Content` which is added as a background view.
 Based on the speed value the background view will scroll along with the foreground view.

 N>  `Speed` value only applicable for `Content` view.
-If the speed value set to 0 then the scrolling will be disabled for backgroun view.
+If the speed value set to 0 then the scrolling will be disabled for background view.

 {% highlight xaml %}